Lukmanovr/hugo-demo/content/posts/Frontiers in space tech.md

 In this paper we present:

-- a graph-based end-to-end analysis methods to make sense of large mass spectrometric datasets.
-- mass-spectrometric multi-element imaging of the Gunflint chert (2 billions years old) sample;
+- a multi-element imaging of the Gunflint chert (2 billions years old) sample;
-- the unsupervised analysis of 40′000 mass spectra reveals the presence of seven minor compounds and two large clusters of spectra registered from the organic material and inorganic host mineral.
+- the unsupervised analysis of 40′000 mass spectra, downsampled from 100'000 spectral databank, using nonlinear reduction and topological coarsening.
+- hierarchical density-based clustering on node-coordinate embeddings for quantification of chemical entities
+- mineralogical interpretation of the ionization profiles of given clusters.